ynashed/bionemo-fw-ea/README.md

 Additional requirement for this quickstart:
 1. **'sudo-less' docker commands** The script launch.sh executed docker commands without a sudo prefix, so your environment's username must be added to the docker group, see Step 2 at [docker-on-ubuntu-22-04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).

 2. [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-If the the 'nvidia container toolkit' is not installed, you may see an error like
+If the 'nvidia container toolkit' is not installed, you may see an error like
 ```
 docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]].
 ```